July 25, 2019 • 11 min read

 For users, the worst thing to know is that a bug in the software you're using won’t be resolved for months to come.
 For developers, on the other hand, it is to not know whether the six months invested in development time will actually work or make sense.
 This also destroys the client’s or end user’s trust in the company’s ability to deliver something that works properly as well as to solve their own problems.

-For that reason, the old-school monolithic approach that leans toward heavy administrative and documenting processes is definitely not the industry standards anymore.
+For that reason, the old-school monolithic approach that leans toward heavy administrative and documenting processes is definitely not the industry standard anymore.
 We want to always move forward—and fast.

 Following what was said above, we want to quickly release new features so we can quickly gather feedback from our customers.
 To calculate this metric, you can use the creation date of the feature ticket and the date when it was marked released.
 Sometimes, it’s better to use the date when the ticket was moved to an active sprint or when it was selected for development.